-The wireless controllers and switches mentioned in this document use H3C devices as examples.
+The wireless controllers and switches in this topic use H3C devices as examples.

 Step 1: Configure the authentication server (RADIUS)

-RADIUS is a network protocol used to provide centralized authentication, authorization, and accounting (AAA) services.
-SASE provides you with a Cloud Authentication Server while also supporting flexible configuration of your own authentication server.
+RADIUS provides centralized authentication, authorization, and accounting (AAA).
+SASE provides a Cloud Authentication Server and supports custom authentication servers.

 Log on to the Secure Access Service Edge console.

-On the Authentication Server tab, view the Cloud Authentication Server information or Add Authentication Server.
+On the Authentication Server tab, view information about the Cloud Authentication Server or click Add Authentication Server.

 In the upper-right corner of the page, click Cloud Authentication Server.

-In the Cloud Authentication Server panel, view the information about the cloud authentication server provided by SASE.
+In the Cloud Authentication Server panel, view information about the cloud authentication servers provided by SASE.

 Click Add Authentication Server.

-In the Add Authentication Server panel, configure the Authentication Server Name and the IP Address of the server, and click Save.
+In the Add Authentication Server panel, configure the Authentication Server Name and the server IP Address, and then click Save.

-NoteThe User Wi-Fi Authentication Interface is 1812 by default, and the User Wi-Fi Billing Interface is 1813 by default.
+NoteThe default User Wi-Fi Authentication Interface is 1812, and the default User Wi-Fi Billing Interface is 1813.

-On the Deployment and Installation tab, view the Recommended Server Specifications and Server Deployment Commands needed to deploy RADIUS.
+On the Deployment and Installation tab, view the Recommended Server Specifications and Server Deployment Commands for deploying RADIUS.

-Copy the Server Deployment Commands and deploy RADIUS on your own server.
+Copy the Server Deployment Commands and run them on your server to deploy RADIUS.

-After deployment is complete, view the deployment status in the list.
+After deployment, check the status in the list.

 On the Network Device tab, click Add Network Device.

-In the Add Network Device dialog box, configure the following information and click OK.
+In the Add Network Device dialog box, configure the following parameters and click OK.

 Parameter